 This program is intended for students seeking employment as veterinary technicians.
-These courses are not intended as preparation for a doctor of veterinary medicine degree (see page 148 for Pre-Vet program).
+These courses are not intended as preparation for a doctor of veterinary medicine degree (see Pre-Vet program).
 Some courses may transfer to other veterinary technician programs.
 Please contact your transfer institution for more information.